Ranked PvP Guide (2018)

 Shaolinquan Vestment- Most popular choice for PvP.
 Drops from Friar Sand, but if you’re lazy, a bazaar version exists with health and armor or magic resist

 Chlamys of Bellerophron- Dropped from Kane and various Aquila bosses.
 This is a good option only if you are going hybrid.
-I’m not sure where an ideal place to farm this is, it’s quite rare.
+I’ve gotten this surprisingly often from Diskylos’s locked (2 and 4 player) chests.

 Shoes of Faunus-Dropped from Sssiva.
 Fort slot #2.
 Pretty self-explanatory